mitranim/wordplay/readme.md

 algaebrew © LJ

-algaebra (mathematics of moss) © LR
+algaebra (mathematics of moss) © VA

-abombination (🧟💣) © LR
+abombination (🧟💣) © VA

 ipnut (🥾) [ru] © M

 repornduce © Y

-liblyary [ru] © LR
+liblyary [ru] © VA

-aperight (simian that consistently walks upright 🐒) © LR
+aperight (simian that consistently walks upright 🐒) © VA

 sonflower (existence of which implies existence of "momflower" and more) © M